milosptr/devolution/index.md

     icon: "/images/migrating.png"
   - title: Infra tooling
     description: |-
-      We can help you to build chain of Infrastructure/DevOps tools that are needed for running smooth operations & processes - this includes (but not limited to) tools for CI/CD, monitoring, tracing, observability, logging, orchestration, secrets management tools, IaC (Infrastructure as a Code) tools.
+      We can help you to build chain of Infrastructure & DevOps tools that are needed for running smooth operations & processes - this includes (but not limited to) tools for CI (Continuous Integration) & CD (Continuous Deployment), monitoring, tracing, observability, logging, orchestration, secrets management tools, IaC (Infrastructure as a Code) tools.

-      Also if you have a need for unique and purpose specific infrastructure tool we can build it for you.
+      Also if you have a need for unique and purpose driven infrastructure tool we can build it for you.
     icon: "/images/cloud.png"
   - icon: "/images/monitoring.svg"
     title: Monitoring